OfficeDev/office-js-docs-pr/docs/develop/create-addin-commands.md

   - Run JavaScript code, which normally runs without displaying any UI.

 This article describes how to edit your manifest to define add-in commands.
 The following diagram shows the hierarchy of elements used to define add-in commands.
 These elements are described in more detail in this article.

+> [!NOTE]
+> Add-in commands are also supported in Outlook.
+For more information, see [Add-in commands for Outlook](../outlook/add-in-commands-for-outlook.md)

 The following image is an overview of add-in commands elements in the manifest.
 ![Overview of add-in commands elements in the manifest](../images/version-overrides.png)